julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Saturday, June 07, 2025.
+Sunday, June 08, 2025.
 Quote of the day:

-> "Leadership is a privilege to better the lives of others.
-It is not an opportunity to satisfy personal greed." - Mwai Kibaki
+> "The words of truth are always paradoxical." - Lao Tzu